Configuration

 Use separate dsm error log files

-Throughout SPECTRUM PROTECT’s version history, clients have sometimes been unable to keep multiple threads from writing to a shared error log at exactly the same time, messing up these logs to the point of unreadability.
+Throughout STORAGE PROTECT’s version history, clients have sometimes been unable to keep multiple threads from writing to a shared error log at exactly the same time, messing up these logs to the point of unreadability.
 To circumvent this, separate error logs are enabled when creating a new MAGS job.

-New in version 1.6.
+Added in version 1.6.

-When unchecking the “Use separate dsm error log files”, please make sure that your client version is unaffected by the issues mentioned above and test its behaviour everytime you update your SPECTRUM PROTECT client.
+When unchecking the “Use separate dsm error log files”, please make sure that your client version is unaffected by the issues mentioned above and test its behaviour everytime you update your STORAGE PROTECT client.

 Exclude all reparse points from scanning